Constructor-io/constructorio-client-android/README.md

 [![Release](https://jitpack.io/v/Constructor-io/constructorio-client-android.svg)](https://jitpack.io/#Constructor-io/constructorio--client-android) ![Android min](https://img.shields.io/badge/Android-4.4%2B-green.svg) [![MIT licensed](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/Constructor-io/constructorio-client-android/blob/master/LICENSE)

-# Constructor.io Android Client Library
+# Constructor.io Android Client

-An Android Client library for [Constructor.io](http://constructor.io/).
+An Android Client for [Constructor.io](http://constructor.io/).
 [Constructor.io](http://constructor.io/) provides search as a service that optimizes results using artificial intelligence (including natural language processing, re-ranking to optimize for conversions, and user personalization).

-# Usage

 ## 1. Install

 Please follow the directions at [Jitpack.io](https://jitpack.io/#Constructor-io/constructorio-client-android/v1.0.0) to add the client to your project.

-## 2. Retrieve an autocomplete key
+## 2. Retrieve an API key
 You can find this in your [Constructor.io dashboard](https://constructor.io/dashboard).
 Contact sales if you'd like to sign up, or support if you believe your company already has an account.

 ## 3. Init the Constructor.io Library